 The Hearing and Divorce Decree

 Whether a couple has a contested divorce or uncontested divorce, there must be a hearing or trial for the divorce to eventually become final.
 It is not possible for a couple to “just sign papers” to obtain a divorce in Rhode Island.
 If the case is contested, the case will be heard when the parties agree that the matter is ready for trial, or a court orders that the matter be set for trial.
 However, all matters are initially scheduled for an uncontested hearing within 90 days after the complaint for divorce is filed in the hopes that the matter can be resolved without a trial.
-After the hearing or trial, an Interlocutory (temporary) Decree is filed with the court which sets forth the findings of fact that the judge made, and the decision.
-After 90 days (with some exceptions) the Final Decree may be entered.
+After the hearing or trial, your divorce lawyer files an Interlocutory (temporary) Decree with the court which sets forth the findings of fact that the Family Court judge made, and the decision.
+After 90 days (with some exceptions) the Final Decree may be entered by your attorney.
 The couple remains married until the Final Decree is entered.

 “Pro se” or Self Representation

+You are not required to hire a divorce lawyer.
 You may represent yourself in a divorce, if you choose.
-It is not permissible in Rhode Island for an attorney to represent both parties in a divorce.
-Therefore, it is common for one party to represent themselves “pro se” and the other party to be represented by an attorney in cases where there is no contest and the issues are relatively simple.
+However, it is not permissible in Rhode Island for a divorce attorney to represent both parties in a divorce.
+Therefore, it is common for one party to represent themselves “pro se” and the other party to be represented by the divorce lawyer in cases where there is no contest and the issues are relatively simple.
 With at least one attorney involved, the parties are reasonably assured of obtaining their divorce without running into problems because the correct forms were not filed or the required information was not presented to the judge.
-However, if the parties do not wish to retain an attorney at all, our office provides a Divorce Document Preparation Service.
+However, if the parties do not wish to retain an divorce lawyer at all, our office provides a Divorce Document Preparation Service.